World-class coastline, relaxed culture, endless outdoor adventures

 Living history

-Institutions such as the Yarrila Arts and Museum (YAM) preserve the city’s maritime and agricultural past, providing context for a community that values resilience, adaptability and practical innovation.
+Institutions such as the Yarrila Arts and Museum (YAM) preserve the city’s maritime, agricultural and First Nations heritage, providing valuable context for a community that values resilience, adaptability and practical innovation.
+Through exhibitions, collections and public programs, YAM connects past industries and stories to contemporary life, reinforcing Coffs Harbour’s strong sense of place and shared identity.

 Street art and creative expression

 Public art and creative spaces across the city signal Coffs Harbour’s confidence in its future.
-These works reflect a community investing in creativity, identity and the industries that support long-term economic and cultural growth.
+From murals and installations to community-led projects, these works reflect a region investing in creativity, identity and the industries that support long-term economic and cultural growth.
+Together, they contribute to a vibrant civic landscape that encourages participation, pride and ongoing cultural development.

 Great food and